Action Mesothelioma Day 2018

 “The message has always been a universal one of hope, and this year will be no different.
 We will all continue to campaign so that we can improve the plight of the thousands of people each year who are diagnosed with mesothelioma.”

 What is mesothelioma?

 Mesothelioma is an incurable cancer caused by exposure to asbestos dust and fibres.
-Mesothelioma affects the thin membrane (pleura) that covers the lungs.
+It affects the membrane that covers the lungs (the pleura).

-There are about 5 times as many cases of the deadly lung cancer in men as there are in women.
-This is most likely because the majority of cases are found in an older generation of skilled and manual workmen who were exposed to asbestos dust and fibres during their working life.
+There are about 5 times as many instances of the terminal lung cancer in men as there are in women.
+This is most likely because the majority of cases are found in an older generation of skilled and manual workers who were exposed to asbestos dust and fibres during their working life.